Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

-The goal is that if $f(x)$ is ``small'' then $W_\theta^ f(x)\in\R$ is ``large'' and vice versa, and that $W_\theta^f$ remains invariant under monotone transformations of $f$.
-The meaning of ``small'' or ``large'' depends on $\theta\in \Theta$ and is taken with respect to typical values of $f$ under the current distribution $P_\theta$.
-This is measured by the $P_\theta$-quantile in which the value of $f(x)$ lies.
-We write the lower and upper $P_\theta$-$f$-quantiles of $x\in X$ as
+The monotone rewriting entails that if $f(x)$ is ``small'' then $W_\theta^f(x)\in\R$ is ``large'' and vice versa.
+The quantitative meaning of ``small'' or ``large'' depends on $\theta\in \Theta$.
+To obtain the value of $W_\theta^ f(x)$ we compare $f(x)$ to the quantiles of $f$ under the current distribution, as measured by the $P_\theta$-level fraction in which the value of $f(x)$ lies.